OctopusDeploy/blog/blog/2022-q2/what-is-shadow-it/index.md

 > When you deliver controlled, self-service options, your business gets the best of both worlds.
 Users get the solutions they need quickly, and IT can still secure the data and applications."

-Self-service runbooks allow operations teams to enable monitoring, provide security.
-They enable the user to self-serve their problems without support.
+Runbooks allow operations teams to monitor resources and provide security.
+Runbooks also allow the user to self-serve their problems without support.

 ## Conclusion